2022-23 Cornell Transfer Acceptance Rate, Requirements, and Application Deadline

 • Earned exceptional grades in their first year at a community college or 4-year university.

-• Have completed the Cornell Transfer Required Coursework for their intended college.
+• Have completed (or are in the process of completing) required coursework for their intended major/college.

 Cornell Transfer GPA

 The minimum GPA required to be considered for transfer is 3.0.
-That figure jumps to 3.5 for Econ or Biology majors.
+That figure jumps to 3.5 for certain programs, such as any major within Dyson and the economics or biology majors within Arts and Sciences.
 However, in our experience, you will need a GPA of 3.75 or above to be a truly competitive applicant to Cornell.

 College of Agriculture and Life Sciences Applicants Only

 Cornell’s College of Agriculture and Life Sciences (CALS) is a premier institution of scientific learning, tackling the complex challenges of our time through purpose-driven science.
-Please discuss how your past academic and/or work experience has influenced your choice of major and how transfer- ring to Cornell CALS would further your academic interests.
+Please discuss how your past academic and/or work experience has influenced your choice of major and how transferring to Cornell CALS would further your academic interests.
+Responses should be no longer than 3000 characters.

 College of Engineering Applicants Only